 - MAINTAIN A HEALTHY WEIGHT

-Osteoarthritis has a tendency to affect those who are overweight, particularly in the hips and knees.
-In order to decrease this stress on your joints, maintaining a healthy weight is crucial.
+Osteoarthritis tends to affect overweight people, particularly in the hips and knees.
+Maintaining a healthy weight is crucial to decrease this stress on your joints.

 - SPEAK UP

 If your pain remains persistent or begins to feel disabling, then it’s time to seek medical attention immediately.
-Keep track of any new symptoms as they develop to keep an accurate record of any unusual patterns or irregularities.
+Keep track of any new symptoms as they develop to record any unusual patterns or irregularities accurately.

 - GET A GOOD NIGHT’S REST